 In the current climate, group members are emphasizing that while it's a center-right group with a point of view, they resist perceptions that the initiative is a partisan or anti-Obama endeavor, and say they intend to make alliances and attack isolationist positions regardless of political affiliations depending on the issue.

-.
+"We believe America is the indispensable nation, as President Clinton said," Senor, a senior fellow at the Council on Foreign Relations, told Foreign Policy.
 "And we believe it's the exactly wrong time to demote America's role in the world.
 And we are seeing an emerging bipartisan consensus on a range of issues from cutting the defense budget to a minimalist approach in Afghanistan to the importance of currying favor with the Russian government at the expense of democratic allies Ukraine and Georgia.
 We think there needs to be consensus on the other side of these issues."

 "I think we will be working with the Obama administration on as many issues if not more than we will be holding him to account on," a person affiliated with the group said.
 "We will be as tough on Republicans as we ever will on the Obama administration."